 I have written numerous technical papers for international conferences and for the American Society of Mechanical Engineers (ASME), and currently hold seven patents.
 I was also the Chairman of the Florida West Coast Section of ASME in 1974‑75, and passed the State of Florida professional engineering examination in 1975.

-During retirement I have written five other books entitled "A Different Point of View" "Self Evident," "Reaching America's Destiny," "HYDROGEN," and "A Sense of Urgency."
+During retirement I have written six books entitled "The Hydrogen Connection" "A Different Point of View" "Self Evident," "Reaching America's Destiny," "HYDROGEN," and "A Sense of Urgency."